Beginning Farmer Program

 The Delaware Beginning Farmer Program is for new and beginner farmers working in small-scale vegetable and/or fruit production.
 Through hands-on training, demonstrations, workshops, field trips and farm tours, as well as self-study, growers will spend an entire season learning and growing with Delaware Cooperative Extension, and other invited agriculture industry professionals.

 Although not limited to the following topics, this training will explore the fundamentals of soil fertility and health, basic crop production, integrated pest management, food safety, and business planning and development.

-- Wednesday, January 22, 6-8 pm, Course Orientation
+- Wednesday, September 14, 6-8 pm, Course Orientation, Soil Health

-- Wednesday, February 19, 6-8 pm, Soil Health
+- Wednesday, September 28, 6-8 pm, Variety Selection

-- Wednesday, November 2, 6-8 pm, Integrated Pest Management
+- Wednesday, November 2, 6-8 pm, Integrated Pest Management: Insect and Disease Pests

 - Saturday, November 12, 9-11 am, Field Trip to Worrilow Hall Labs, UD Fresh to You